Missing mother talked about her husband's attempt to hit her with his vehicle, nanny says in new warrant - KTVZ

 A missing Connecticut woman told her nanny that her husband tried to hit her with his vehicle more than two years before he was charged with killing the mother of five, newly unsealed search warrants allege.

-In the documents obtained by CNN on Wednesday, the couple’s nanny said she heard “commotion” outside the residence in June 2017.
+In the documents obtained by CNN on Wednesday, the couple’s nanny, Lauren Almeida, said she heard “commotion” outside the residence in June 2017.
 When she went out to the driveway to check, she found Jennifer Dulos crying, she said.
 Dulos told the nanny her husband, Fotis Dulos, had “just tried to run her over with a vehicle,” the warrants say.

 Jennifer Dulos was last seen in May after she dropped her kids off at school in New Canaan, Connecticut.
 Last week — just over seven months after she disappeared — her husband was charged with murder, felony murder and kidnapping.
 His ex-girlfriend along with his former attorney each face a charge of conspiracy to commit murder.